shivamvijaywargi/Nike-React-TS/README.md

 # A simple not yet fully functional frontend clone of Nike.in using React + Zustand + React Router + TailwindCSS

+### You can checkout the live preview of the website at https://nike-svj.netlify.app/

+---

 ### Working functionality

 - Individual Product page